cfengine/documentation/guide/introduction/networking.markdown

 ## Bootstrapping

-[Bootstrap][Bootstrap] is the manual first run of cf-agent that establishes communication with the policy server.
+Bootstrapping is the manual first run of cf-agent that establishes communication with the policy server.
-Bootstrapping executes the policy (`failsafe.cf`) that connects to the server and establishes trust to the server's key, and that starts the CFEngine daemon processes cf-execd`, `cf-serverd` and `cf-monitord`.
+Bootstrapping executes the `failsafe.cf` policy that connects to the server, establishes trust to the server's key, and that starts the CFEngine daemon processes cf-execd`, `cf-serverd` and `cf-monitord`.
 The host that other hosts are bootstrapped to automatically assumes the role of policy server.